-- Identity as a Service (IDaaS): Cloud-based IDaaS offers identity and access management functionality to an organization’s systems that reside on-premises and/or in the cloud.
+- Identity as a Service (IDaaS): Cloud-based IDaaS offers Identity and Access Management functionality to an organization’s systems that reside on-premises and/or in the cloud.

 - Identity Lifecycle Management: Refers to the entire set of processes and technologies for maintaining and updating digital identities.
-Identity lifecycle management includes identity synchronization, provisioning, de-provisioning, and the ongoing management of user attributes, credentials and entitlements.

 - Identity Synchronization: The process of ensuring that multiple identity stores contain consistent data for a given digital ID.

-- Multi-Factor Authentication (MFA): MFA is when more than just a single factor, such as a user name and password, is required for authentication to a network or system.
+- Multi-Factor Authentication (MFA): MFA is when more than a single factor, such as a user name and password, is required for authentication to a network or system.
 At least one additional step is also required, such as receiving a code sent via SMS to a smartphone, inserting a smart card or USB stick, or satisfying a biometric authentication requirement, such as a fingerprint scan.

 - Password Reset: In this context, it’s a feature of an ID management system that allows users to re-establish their own passwords, relieving the administrators of the job and cutting support calls.
 The reset application is often accessed by the user through a browser.
 The application asks for a secret word or a set of questions to verify the user’s identity.

 - Privileged Account Management: Refers to managing and auditing accounts and data access based on the privileges of the user.
-A privileged user, for example, would be able set up and delete user accounts and roles.
+A privileged user, for example, would be able to set up and delete user accounts and roles.

-- Provisioning: The process of creating identities, defining their access privileges and adding them to an ID repository.
+- Provisioning: The process of creating identities, defining their access privileges, and adding them to an ID repository.

 - Security Principal: A digital identity with one or more credentials that can be authenticated and authorized to interact with the network.

-User Behavior Analytics (UBA): UBA technologies examine patterns of user behavior and automatically apply algorithms and analysis to detect important anomalies that may indicate potential security threats.
+- User Behavior Analytics (UBA): UBA technologies examine patterns of user behavior and automatically apply algorithms and analysis to detect important anomalies that may indicate potential security threats.
 UBA differs from other security technologies, which focus on tracking devices or security events.